Introduction

 In two or three days, the wound had revascularised (blood supply recovered) and the open areas were beginning to close.
 (Fig. 2).
 After 7 days, the open areas of the graft/wound had closed completely.
 (Fig. 3.)

-NOTE: Diabetic ulcers should be treated with wheatgrass extract ONCE A MONTH only.
-The wound is debrided (cleansed), in a few days.
+NOTE: Diabetic ulcers should be treated with wheatgrass extract no more than ONCE A WEEK.
+The wound debrides (cleansed), in a few days.
 Clean dressings should be applied daily throughout the treatment period.
-Healing may take several weeks or more.
+Healing may take a month or more, but it works if you prevail.